oven-sh/bun/README.md

 ### Architecture

-#### The Speedy Bundle Format
+#### The Bun Bundle Format

 TODO: document

 ### Hot Module Reloading

-Speedy's Hot Module Reloader uses a custom binary protocol that's around 8x more space efficient than other bundlers.
+Bun's Hot Module Reloader uses a custom binary protocol that's around 8x more space efficient than other bundlers.

 - File change notifications cost 9 bytes.
 - Build metadata costs 13 bytes + length of the module path that was rebuilt + size of the built file.